domsinclair/IshmaelPHP-Core/Documentation/guide/blog-part-2-schema-migrations-seeds.md

 ```bash
 php vendor/bin/ish make:migration Blog CreatePosts
 ```

+At this point you can safely delete the Create Example Migration file.

 Open each generated migration file under `Modules/Blog/Database/Migrations/…` and replace the class contents with the following code.